Allergy Travel Insurance

 Accepted Medical Condition

-Allergies are covered as standard (limited to Rhinitis, Chronic Sinusitis, Eczema, Food Intolerance and Hay Fever).
+Some Allergies are covered as standard (including Rhinitis, Chronic Sinusitis, Eczema, Food Intolerance, and Hay Fever).

 Food Allergy